Xenoveritas/js-timer/README.md

 3. Run `npm install -g grunt-cli` to install the CLI for grunt
 4. Run `grunt` itself

+## Testing with browsers that block AJAX to file: URLs

+In some browsers, you can just run [ffxiv_timer_test.html](web/ffxiv_timer_test.html) directly (after running `grunt` to install dependencies), but some disallow that as a security precaution.
+In order to work around that, you can use the existing `grunt` build to run a test server using the `testserver` task:

+    grunt testserver

+After that, you can go to http://localhost:8000/web/ffxiv_timer_test.html to run the test version of the page.

+To test the compiled versions, use the `server` task instead:

+    grunt server

+The compiled version will then be available at http://localhost:8000/web/ffxiv_timer.html .

 # Timer module

 A simple JavaScript module for generating countdown timers or clocks.
 Check out `demo.html` for a brief demo of creating a simple clock in the browser and `demo.js` for a demo of using this in [Node.js](http://nodejs.org).